-The systems of designations seem absolutely clear and logical.
+The systems of designations seem clear and logical.

-Alas, in reality, two HB (#2)-pencils from two brands don’t leave the same mark.
-Each manufacture put into practice the unique internal standards for graphite hardness grades.
+In reality, two HB (#2)-pencils from two brands don’t leave the same mark.
+Each manufacturer put into practice the unique internal standards for graphite hardness grades.

-It’s considered that Japan cores are softener then rods from European producers.
-Keep this in mind just in case and experiment with various brands to find the best products in response to your aims.
+It’s considered that Japanese cores are softer than rods from European producers.
+Keep this in mind, just in case, and experiment with various brands to find the best products in response to your aims.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info